manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 Query OK, 3 rows affected (0.01 sec)
 ```

-Expressions are not currently supported in `INSERT` and values should be explicitly specified.
+Expressions are currently not supported in `INSERT`, and values should be explicitly specified.

 <!-- intro -->
 ##### JSON:
 <!-- request JSON -->
-The syntax is in general the same as for [inserting a single document](../../Quick_start_guide.md#Add-documents), just provide more lines one for each document and use `/bulk` endpoint instead of `/insert` and enclose each document into node "insert".
+The syntax is generally the same as for [inserting a single document](../../Quick_start_guide.md#Add-documents).
+Just provide more lines, one for each document, and use the `/bulk` endpoint instead of `/insert`.
+Enclose each document in the "insert" node.
 Note that it also requires:
-* Content-Type: application/x-ndjson
+* `Content-Type: application/x-ndjson`
-* The data itself should be formatted as a newline-delimited json (NDJSON).
-Basically it means that each line should contain exactly one json statement and end with a newline \n and maybe \r.
+* The data should be formatted as newline-delimited JSON (NDJSON).
+Essentially, this means that each line should contain exactly one JSON statement and end with a newline `\n` and possibly `\r`.

-Notice, bulk endpoint supports 'insert', 'replace', 'delete', and 'update' queries.
-Also notice, that you can direct operations to several different tables, however transactions are possible only over single table, so if you specify more, manticore will collect operations directed to one table into single txn, and when table changes, it will commit collected and start new transaction over new table.
+The `/bulk` endpoint supports 'insert', 'replace', 'delete', and 'update' queries.
+Keep in mind that you can direct operations to multiple tables, but transactions are only possible for a single table.
+If you specify more, Manticore will gather operations directed to one table into a single transaction.
+When the table changes, it will commit the collected operations and initiate a new transaction on the new table.
+An empty line separating batches also leads to committing the previous batch and starting a new transaction.

+In the response for a `/bulk` request, you can find the following fields:
+* "errors": shows whether any errors occurred (true/false)
+* "error": describes the error that took place
+* "current_line": the line number where execution stopped (or failed); empty lines, including the first empty line, are also counted
+* "skipped_lines": the count of non-committed lines, beginning from the `current_line` and moving backward

 ```json
 POST /bulk